mohammadelhaj/nsy206-cnam/README.md

 ## Overview

-The application is a **Single Page Application (SPA)** with client-side rendering.
-It features separate backend and frontend projects hosted on different branches.
-The frontend communicates with the backend through API calls while the backend server is running.
+The application is designed as a **Single Page Application (SPA)** with client-side rendering.
+It comprises distinct backend and frontend projects, where the frontend interacts with the backend via API calls when the backend server is active.

 ### Key Features
 - **Docker & Docker Compose** for containerization